 Employers should keep a written record of any disciplinary or grievance cases they deal with.
-Disciplinary or grievance meetings held by video may be digitally recorded with the agreement of everyone involved.
+Disciplinary or grievance meetings held by video may be recorded with the agreement of everyone involved.

-If there's agreement to digitally record a meeting, this must be done in line with data protection law.
+If there's agreement to record a meeting, this must be done in line with data protection law.

 The right to be accompanied

-The right for an employee to be accompanied at a disciplinary or grievance hearing still applies during the coronavirus pandemic.
+The right for an employee to be accompanied at a disciplinary or grievance hearing still applies during the covid pandemic.
 The employee's chosen companion must be able to attend the hearing and fully participate in it.

 Any hearing must be set up to allow the employee's chosen companion to:

 - put and sum up the employee's case, if the employee wishes